Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 Two Class 20s at Guyhirne light engines going over the A47 road.

-This bridge has been removed but the garage is still in the same place.
+This bridge has now been removed, but the garage is still in the same place.

-There was a station at Murrow West was on the railway line between March in Cambridgeshire and Spalding on the Great Northern and Great Eastern Joint Railway.
+Murrow was the next village along this railway line.
+There was a station at Murrow West on the railway line between March and Spalding on the Great Northern and Great Eastern Joint Railway.
 The station had opened in 1867 and was closed in July 1953.

 This Murow station was not the only station in Murrow.
-A second station was on the Midland and Great Northern Joint line this was called Murrow East.
+A second station was on the Midland and Great Northern Joint line which was called Murrow East.

 This line crossed the Great Northern and Great Eastern Joint Railway on the level here just to north of the GN&GEJR station.

 There was also a station in the village Cowbite.
-All the stations on the line were closed for passengers befor the railway closed.
+All the stations along this line were closed for passengers befor the railway closed apart from March and Spalding.

 Two class 20s on a freight at French Drove